donaldboulton/publiuslogic/src/pages/privacy/index.md

 ### You can read: [Google AdSense Privacy Policy](https://support.google.com/adsense/bin/answer.py?hl=en&answer=48182)

+## MailChimp

+If you choose to sign up for our Subscriptions email newsletter (we hope you will), we use MailChimp.
+You’re free to unsubscribe at any time.
+If you want us to delete your entire history on MaiChimp at any time, contact donboulton@gmail.com and we’ll do that.

+We’ll email you about:

+New articles we think you will be interested in reading.
+Products that we think you will be interested in learning about.
+We won’t sell or rent your data to anyone else.

+Feel free to read MailChimp’s privacy policy and terms.

 ## Donation Policy

 All Donations thought our external pay sites and or through our PayPal buttons will not be refundable, as they are a donation to a free website designer, that has limited ability's to do money transfers back to you.
 Thank You for your donations to publiuslogic.com.